tubiz/woo-rave/README.md

 ## Changelog

+### 2.1.0 (December 9, 2018) =
+*   New: Display Rave fee and Rave payout amount on the order details page
+*   Fix: Saved cards not working
+*   Misc: Add support for WooCommerce 3.5

 ### 2.0.0 (June 03, 2018) =
 * 	New: Saved cards - allow store customers to save their card details and pay again using the same card.
 Card details are saved on Rave servers and not on your store.
 * 	New: Add support for recurring payment using [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) plugin.